ekmolloy/stamps-tutorial/tutorial.md

     --tempdir tmp \
     --cpu 2
 ```
-Both the command and the output are nearly identical to TIPP except that the alignment and placement support thresholds are not specified and the classification file is not written.
+Both the command and the output are nearly identical to TIPP; however, alignment and placement support thresholds are not specified, and the classification file is not written.
 In order to visualize the placements, the placement file (json) into a tree format (e.g., newick or xml) using [guppy](https://matsen.github.io/pplacer/generated_rst/guppy.html)
 ```
 /class/stamps-software/sepp/.sepp/bundled-v4.3.2/guppy tog \
     --xml \